yuanqili/Arcade-Haven/README.md

 the default arguments.

 You are allowed to register a new user in the start screen.
 Or you can use the following user.
+Here are some test users.

-- username: timcook
+- timcook 123456
-- password: 123456
+- amazon 123456

 ## Known issues